olliw42/mLRS-docu/docs/ESP_DEVELOPMENT.md

     - `git clone https://github.com/olliw42/mLRS.git mlrs`
 - Move into the mLRS directory using the following command:
     - `cd mlrs`
 - Run the python setup script by entering the below command.
-This does three steps: initializes submodules (git submodule --init --recursive), copies ST HAL and LL drivers to the STM32 targets (not needed for ESP targets), and generates the MAVLink library files.
+This does three steps: initializes submodules (git submodule --init --recursive), copies ST drivers (not needed for ESP targets), and generates the MAVLink library files.
     - `python run_setup.py`
     - Note: Ensure that the first and third steps are executed completely.